JS, TS, Go, Python, PHP, etc. project

 This page explains how to add the SonarQube Cloud analysis to your Azure build pipeline for projects that are not Maven, Gradle, .NET, or C family projects.

-Once you have created your project in SonarQube Cloud, set up the project integration with your DevOps platform and with Azure Pipelines, you can add the SonarQube Cloud analysis to your Azure build pipeline.
+Once you have created your project in SonarQube Cloud, set up the project integration with your DevOps platform (see the DevOps platform integration pages) and with Azure pipelines (see the Setting up project integration page), you can add the SonarQube Cloud analysis to your Azure build pipeline.

 To create your Azure build pipeline, you can use either YAML or the Azure Classic interface.

-If you need to use a specific scanner version, see Using a specific version of SonarScanner for .NET or CLI.
+If you need to use a specific scanner version, see the Using a specific version of SonarScanner for .NET or CLI article for instructions.

 Using YAML